 The fool has journeyed through the cards.
 He’s felt the integration of the star, faced his demons with the moon, and the layers of his psyche have come back together beneath the sun.

-His consciousness is no longer limited and controlled by the unconscious.
-He’s become aware of all the ego tried to keep hidden.
+His consciousness is no longer limited and controlled by the unconscious, and he’s become aware of all the ego tried to keep hidden.

 Was it worth it?